silvanheller/hackathon-scads/README.md

 This repository contains the stream processing code of the "Ring Parable" project by Silvan Heller, Ashery Mbilinyi and Lukas Probst.

+All over the world, people are biased and have prejudices based on their religion and culture.
+This induces two key questions:

+* Are there patterns in the interactions between religions in general or religions in certain countries?
+* Is there a bias in the dataset towards certain religions or regions?
+This could also be a hint at a bias in media reporting in general.

-The goal of this project was to analyze how religions in different countries are represented in the dataset in terms of the average tone, goldstein metric and quad class.
+The goal of the "Ring Parable" project was to tackle these two questions in the Streamline Hackathon 2018.

-The stream processing part of the project was implemented using Flink and Scala.
+This repository contains the code for the stream processing component.

-Aggregate stream processing results are then visualized using a web-based UI which you can find on [Github](https://github.com/silvanheller/hackathon-scads-ui).
+The results are further visualized using a web-based UI which you can find on [Github](https://github.com/silvanheller/hackathon-scads-ui).

+## Details

 The structure of both the repository and the code is base on the boilerplate code provided on [Github](https://github.com/TU-Berlin-DIMA/streamline-hackathon-boilerplate).

 We used the GDELT Dataset provided by the organizers of the Hackathon [1].

-## Overview
+The stream processing part of the project was implemented using Flink and Scala.
 We aggregate the goldstein, avgTone and quadClass measure over religion-country combinations for both actor 1 and 2.
 Aggregate results are stored in the `storage/` folder.

 ## Run The Code locally (Option 1)